-To this end, as additional layer, a mechanism was developed to review, monitor and ensure that the Company is compliant with applicable laws, rules and regulations, and to enhance the Company's self-revision of risk management.
-The mechanism, which will be applied, generally aims to:
+To this end, as additional layer, a mechanism is being developed to review, monitor and ensure that the Company is compliant with applicable laws, rules and regulations, and to enhance the Company's self-revision of risk management.
+The mechanism generally aims to:

-- Provide a reasonable assurance of the Company's compliance with the relevant applicable laws and regulations. - Detect cases of non-compliance, whether accidental or intentional. - Take the necessary disciplinary actions in accordance with the Company's regulations in cases of noncompliant behavior. - Take the necessary corrective actions to address the consequences of noncompliance. - Develop proposals to avoid non-compliance in the future.
+- Provide a reasonable assurance of the Company's compliance with the relevant applicable laws and regulations. - Detect cases of non-compliance, whether accidental or intentional.

+- Take the necessary disciplinary actions in accordance with the Company's regulations in cases of noncompliant behavior. - Take the necessary corrective actions to address the consequences of noncompliance. - Develop proposals to avoid non-compliance in the future.

 The joint venture (Qatalum), which is not the main focus of the report, is fully aware of the importance of establishing the principles of good governance, including transparency, accountability and responsibility to support efforts geared towards achieving strategic goals and objectives, financial stability and integrity, and thus enhancing operational excellence.
 On the other hand, Qatalum, in accordance with the agreements under which it was established with the other partner, is independently managed by a Board of Directors having the necessary powers to manage and exercise its duties in full accordance with its fiduciary responsibility, ensuring the protection of all shareholders' rights of different classes.
-The joint venture also has its own systems and internal controls, including risk management systems, which are overseen by its

-Board of Directors, Board committees and other relevant executive committees, such as Audit Committee and Financial and Commercial Committee.
+The joint venture also has its own systems and internal controls, including risk management systems, which are overseen by its Board of Directors, Board committees and other relevant executive committees, such as Audit Committee and Financial and Commercial Committee.
 All of this contributes positively to creating a control environment in line with the best standards and practices.

-Moreover, Qatar Aluminium Manufacturing Company appoints only qualified and eligible Directors - its representatives to the joint venture - who are sufficiently experienced to perform their duties effectively in the best interest of the joint venture and dedicated to achieving its goals and objectives.
+Moreover, the Company's Board of Directors ensures that the financial and operational performance of its joint venure is periodically discussed, and conducts comparative analysis of the external risk factors such as prices and sales volumes etc. In addition, Qatar Aluminium Manufacturing Company appoints only qualified and eligible Directors - its representatives to the joint venture - who are sufficiently experienced to perform their duties effectively in the best interest of the joint venture and dedicated to achieving its goals and objectives.
 Upon appointment, a Director shall be fully responsible to the joint venture, in which he holds a seat on its Board, and shall be held accountable for his decisions to Qatar Aluminium Manufacturing Company as a shareholder in the meeting of the General Assembly, thereby increasing the level of independence from the appointee and non-interference in the management.

-5 Disclosure and Transparency
+5- Disclosure and Transparency